-This article briefly outlines the basic steps necessary to install and run Memgraph on macOS with Docker.
+The following article outlines the basic steps necessary to install and run Memgraph Platform on macOS with Docker.

-- Installed Docker.
-Instructions on how to do this can be found on the official Docker website.
+Instructions on how to install Docker can be found on the official Docker website.

 Memgraph's Docker image was built with Docker version

 Open iTerm or Terminal and use the following command:

 docker run -it -p 7687:7687 -p 7444:7444 -p 3000:3000 -v mg_lib:/var/lib/memgraph memgraph/memgraph-platform

 If successful, you should see a message similar to the following:

 Type :help for shell usage

 Quit the shell by typing Ctrl-D(eof) or :quit